Aljonex/Dendron/notes/Training.Tut1-5.md

     ...
 }
 ```
-- @BeforeClass and @AfterClass annotations are for heavier operations like database setup and teardown, not for variable setting
+- @BeforeClass and @AfterClass annotations are for heavier operations like database setup and teardown, not for variable setting - [[ Why they are static | https://stackoverflow.com/questions/1052577/why-must-junits-fixturesetup-be-static]]
 - No `this.` annotation in getters

 Some useful imports for testing: